-\ How Do I Log In?
+How Do I Log In?

-To access your online course, sign in to myCommNet (http://my.commnet.edu).
+To access your online course, navigate to myCommNet (http://my.commnet.edu) and click "Log In".
 If you have never signed in before, you will need to enter your NetID@student.commnet.edu for your user name: (i.e., 01234567@student.commnet.edu).
 Your default password is the first three letters of your birth month, the ampersand, and the last four digits of your social security number: (i.e., Oct&4031).
 Once you are logged in to myCommNet, the Blackboard link will be in the far-right column of the homepage.